offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 +--+--+                    |                 |
                            |                 |
                            '-----------------'
-                    "isolate to range where first_col b1-b2"
+                    "isolate to range where first b1-b2"
 ```

-With `first_occurrence_map`, that initial scan isn't necessary anymore.
-The row where *a* symbol instances ...
+With `first_occurrence_map`, those initial scans aren't necessary anymore.
+The row where *a*'s symbol instances ...

  * start is `first_occurrence_map['a'] = 1`.
  * end is `first_occurrence_map['b']-1 = 5-1 = 4`.